 Each space is carefully orchestrated featuring warming woods, a mix of custom-made furniture, tactile upholstery, iconic lamps, and stylish sofas.
 The passion for detail plays an important role in the overall concept.
 As Marcel says about the project: “Others deliver an interior design, but we offer a reason for a visit, we create a destination.”

-Throughout the 224 guest rooms, 2 executive suites, 6 state-of-the-art business suites, conference and event spaces, an Italian and a Japanese gourmet restaurant, a bar, a smoker’s and shisha lounge, a spa and 11 themed suites Marcel created a series of bespoke interiors.
+For 224 guest rooms, 2 executive suites, 6 state-of-the-art business suites, conference and event spaces, an Italian and a Japanese gourmet restaurant, a bar, a smoker’s and shisha lounge, a spa, and 11 themed suites – Marcel created a series of bespoke interiors.